 CMDS Residential LLC

 CMDS Residential LLC is scheduled to open a substance abuse treatment clinic at 6040 Harford Road, in the old Hamilton Nursing Center Building.
 Clinical Management and Development Services runs a substance abuse treatment center in Columbia, MD, as well as Turning Point Clinic on North Avenue.
-The clinic plans to house 150 inpatient beds, with some discussion of possible outpatient program.
+The clinic plans to house 100+ inpatient beds, with some discussion of possible outpatient program.
 Residents have been expressed serious concern about the facility's proximity to Hamilton Elementary / Middle School.
-The Westfield Neighborhood Improvement Association and Hamilton Hills will be hosting a community forum on Saturday, February 15, 2020, at the Church of the Messiah to meet with the facility's director, Dr. Bilal Ali, our elected officials, and Behavioral Health System Baltimore, LLC.
-Please stay tuned for an event flyer.
+On February 15, 2020, the Westfield Neighborhood Improvement Association and Hamilton Hills Neighborhood Association hosted a community forum at the Church of the Messiah to meet with CMDS director, Bilal Ali, and our elected officials.

 With the support of a Maryland Environmental Trust Clean Up & Green Up Grant and assistance from UME Baltimore City Master Gardeners, On October 6, 2018 WNIA established a native pollinator garden at 6009 Harford Road.
 Marzullo Funeral Chapel dedicated stewardship of its raised beds along Harford Road for the creation of a

 Westfield Community Garden.
 Neighbors pull out their green thumbs to prep the site and plant native flowers.
 WNIA has established a Garden Steward program, giving interested residents the opportunity to share in caring for the new pollinator garden.
 Contact WNIA (firstname.lastname@example.org) if you're interested in taking part.
 Westfield's Greening Crew looks forward to adding a third native pollinator bed to the garden this Spring!